mattermost/mattermost-plugin-playbooks/README.md

 ### Set up your development environment

 You have a running server and web app, and you have read the plugin documentation.
-Now you only need to do the usual dance: clone, cd, make.
+Now you only need to do the usual dance: `clone`, `cd`, `make`.

 ```sh
 # Change the URL below to your fork if you plan to make a PR!